ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 /demo/verification/debugpurpose on Cpu0 backend.
 File printf-stdarg-1.c is file for testing the printf() function implemented on PC OS platform.
-Let's run printf-stdarg-2.c on Cpu0 and compare with the result of printf() function which implemented by PC OS as follows,
+Let's run printf-stdarg-2.c on Cpu0 and compare with the result of printf() function which implemented by PC OS as below.
+The start.ll is got from editing the function name of start.cpp generated output by ``clang -target mips-unknown-linux-gnu -c start.c -emit-llvm -o start.bc`` and ``llvm-dis start.bc -o start.ll`` as below.
+The function _start() is the first function run just before main() in ELF.
+You should put start.ll as the first file in lld command as below.

 .. rubric:: LLVMBackendTutorialExampleCode/InputFiles/printf-stdarg-1.c
 .. literalinclude:: ../LLVMBackendTutorialExampleCode/InputFiles/printf-stdarg-1.c